-Rank Sparing Mode is enabled/disabled in the Memory RAS and Performance Configuration screen in the <F2> Bios Setup Utility
+Rank Sparing Mode is enabled/disabled in the Memory RAS and Performance Configuration screen in the <F2> BIOS Setup Utility.

-When Sparing Mode is operational, for each channel, the largest size memory rank is reserved as a "spare" and is not used during normal operations.
+When Sparing Mode is operational, for each channel, the largest size memory rank is reserved as a "spare" and is not used during normal operation.
 The impact on Effective Memory Size is to subtract the sum of the reserved ranks from the total amount of installed memory.